Casa Bonita: History

 Founder Bill Waugh opened the first Casa Bonita restaurant in Oklahoma City, Oklahoma, in 1968.
 By the mid-1970s, the chain had expanded to locations in adjacent states and was known for its "all you can eat" beef or chicken plates and offering sopapillas—small squares of fried bread served with honey—with every meal.

-In 1982, the company (including Taco Bueno fast food restaurants) was sold to Unigate (now Uniq plc).
-In 1992, Unigate sold the restaurants to CKE Restaurants, owners of Carl's Jr. In 1997, the two remaining Casa Bonita restaurants were spun off by CKE as part of Star Buffet.
-The Tulsa location closed in September 2005, then reopened for a 2-year run under the name Casa Viva, and went out of business in December 2007.
-Casa Bonita was reopened by Star Buffet under the original name in late July 2008.
-In March 2015, it was announced that the Lakewood Historical Society decided to make the restaurant a historic landmark of the city.
+In 1982, Casa Bonita's parent company, which also owned Taco Bueno fast food restaurants, was sold to Unigate (later Uniq plc).
+In 1992, Unigate sold the restaurants to CKE Restaurants, owner of Carl's Jr. In 1997, the two remaining Casa Bonita restaurants, in Tulsa, Oklahoma, and Lakewood, Colorado, were spun off by CKE as part of Star Buffet.
+The Tulsa location closed in September 2005, then reopened for two years as Casa Viva, and closed again in December 2007.
+It was reopened by Star Buffet under the original name in late July 2008 but closed again in 2011 when Star Buffet filed for bankruptcy, leaving the Lakewood location as the last Casa Bonita.
+The Lakewood Historical Society chose to designate the restaurant as a city landmark in March 2015.